asa-grace/Robot-Gladiators/README.md

 * function where robots fight until Health is depleted
 * option to fight or pay money to skip fight
 * set up a store for upgrades
+* randomness to players turn, enemy attack and health